wrdhall3/group-project-3/README.md

 ---

 ## Project Description
-Insightful Consulting Group (ICG) is expanding into investment management and has been tasked with developing an AI prototype to streamline the analysis of earnings reports.
-During earnings season, research analysts face an overwhelming influx of reports, making it difficult to extract valuable insights efficiently.
-This project enhances decision-making and productivity by enabling users to query earnings call transcripts and receive AI-driven responses in real time.
+Insightful Consulting Group (ICG) is expanding into investment management and has been tasked with developing an AI prototype to streamline the analysis of earnings call transcripts.
+During earnings season, research analysts face an overwhelming influx of company earnings releases, making it difficult to extract valuable insights efficiently.
+This project enhances decision-making and productivity by enabling users to query earnings call transcripts and real-time AI-driven responses.

 ---